-Evaluation and related research provides insights into and analysis of clean energy markets and programs.
+Evaluation and related research provide insights into and analysis of clean energy markets and programs.
 The BPU is the lead implementing agency for the development and implementation of the EMP and NJCEP.
 As such, the BPU is required to track and report on progress in meeting EMP goals, as well as to evaluate current and proposed NJCEP programs in terms of their rate impact and the cost versus benefits of specific programs operated through ratepayer funds.
 The BPU is also required to establish baselines related to EE, renewable energy generating sources, and emerging technologies, and to evaluate the market potential for current and emerging clean technologies.

-The BPU has engaged Rutgers University's Center for Green Buildings ("RCGB") to manage program evaluation and the NJ Energy Data Center to perform cost-benefit analyses, and other related research activities, either directly or through subcontracts with third parties.
-The most recent Scope of Work ("SOW") has been revised from previous years to reflect the evolving role of RCGB given the Energy Efficiency Transition.
-Several of the tasks currently completed by RCGB will transition to other entities with the implementation of the Energy Efficiency Transition Order and establishment of the Evaluation, Measurement and Verification ("EM&V") Working Group.
-The current SOW has been modified to reflect this transition by dividing tasks in to Legacy, Transitional, Newly Convened, and Emergent Tasks.
+The BPU has engaged Rutgers University's Center for Green Buildings ("RCGB") to manage program evaluation and the NJ Energy Data Center to perform cost-benefit analyses and other related research activities, either directly or through subcontracts with third parties.
+The most recent Scope of Work ("SOW") has been revised from previous years to reflect the evolving role of RCGB given the energy efficiency transition.
+Several of the tasks currently completed by RCGB will transition to other entities with the implementation of the energy efficiency transition and establishment of the Evaluation, Measurement and Verification ("EM&V") Working Group.
+The current SOW has been modified to reflect this transition by dividing tasks into Legacy, Transitional, Newly Convened, and Emergent Tasks.

-Under Legacy and Transitional Tasks, RCGB will continue to (i) perform cost-benefit analyses for NJCEP Energy Efficiency Programs; (ii) support the development of the Protocols and other Avoided Cost Studies; (iii) manage the NJ Energy Data Center; and (iv) support evaluation and research studies planning and reporting.
-Under Newly Convened and Emergent Tasks, RCGB will (i) complete a cost-effectiveness analysis for amendments to the NJ Energy Code; (ii) co-facilitate the NJ Zero Energy Building Code Collaborative; (iii) support program planning; (iv) provide technical assistance to Staff as needed; and (v) complete other evaluation tasks as designated by the BPU.
+Under Legacy and Transitional Tasks, RCGB will continue to: (i) perform cost-benefit analyses for NJCEP Energy Efficiency Programs; (ii) support the development of the Technical Resource Manual (formerly referred to as the Protocols to Measure Resource Savings) and other avoided cost studies; (iii) manage the NJ Energy Data Center; and (iv) support evaluation and research studies planning and reporting.
+Under Newly Convened and Emergent Tasks, RCGB is (i) undertaking a cost-effectiveness analysis for amendments to the NJ Energy Code; (ii) co-facilitating the NJ Zero Energy Building Code Collaborative; (iii) supporting program planning; (iv) providing technical assistance to Staff as needed; and (v) completing other evaluation tasks as designated by the BPU.
 RCGB is also responsible for managing 3rd party evaluation research tasks, such as the ongoing Energy Code Compliance Study.
 Additionally, the current SOW includes a range of optional research tasks related to the Board's work in renewable energy, energy efficiency, and strategic electrification.